 Commencing in 2018, ARF, through the Pets and Vets program, initiated a capital campaign to solicit contributions for the construction of a Pets and Vets Center in Walnut Creek, California to serve as a safe space for veteran-dog teams to gather, learn, train, and socialize with group and simulated home training rooms, program offices, kennels and other gathering space.
 Construction planning, including drafting architectural plans and obtaining permits, began in 2017 and construction began in 2019.
-Capital campaign contributions earmarked for the Pets and Vets Center are presented as restricted contributions until the building is placed in service, which is expected to occur in Summer 2021.
+Capital campaign contributions earmarked for the Pets and Vets Center were presented as restricted contributions until the building was placed in service in April 2021.
+The capital campaign was completed during the year ended June 30, 2020 and the remaining restricted net assets were transferred to the Pets and Vets program, see Note 11.